 You should apply to law schools electronically right from your LSAC.org account (to US member law schools only).
 Schools will then request your Credential Assembly Service law school report from LSAC.
 Be sure your LSAC application information is correct.
 If there are mistakes, correct them as soon as possible!

 Your application form will generally be that which you submit via your LSAC account.
 However, each law school may require other information regarding letters of recommendation, resumes or personal statements.
 Read each list of requirements thoroughly before you begin to submit materials.
-Consult the law school, Career Services or a professor if you have any questions.
+Consult the law school, the Center for Career & Professional Development or a professor if you have any questions.
 Schools request different items, which range from postcards or labels, to second and third essays.
 Applications should be sent as early in the application season as possible.

 Early Decision/Early Admission.
 Several schools have early decision or early admission programs.
 Some schools will not have applications until late September or early October.
-Applications are not available in Career Services because law schools prefer to know which students are interested in their school.
-After obtaining all of the applications, keep good records on application deadlines and procedures.
-You must also keep a photocopy of each completed application.
+Keep good records on application deadlines and procedures.
+Keep a copy of each completed application.
 When you take the bar exam during your first year of law school, you are required to submit a copy of the application to the bar examiners.

 To Which Law Schools Should You Apply?

 You should examine why you want to attend law school and your realistic chances of gaining admission to different schools.
-The Official Guide to U.S. Law Schools provides a starting place for examining your options; copies are available at www.lsac.org.
+The Official Guide to U.S. Law Schools provides a starting place for examining your options; copies are available at www.lsac.org .
 Factors to consider when choosing law schools include reputation, location, facilities, teaching methods, combined graduate/law programs, placement and bar passage rates, costs, clinical programs, faculty, part-time or evening divisions, class size, and student to faculty ratio.
 Your list of law schools should include at least one school where your chances of admission are high and at least one school that is a long shot.
-Your Southwestern professors and Career Services can help you evaluate your list of possible schools.
+Your Southwestern professors and the Center for Career & Professional Development can help you evaluate your list of possible schools.
 Visit as many law schools as possible.
 Use tools like LinkedIn to identify current or former law students at particular schools who are SU grads.
 Many wait to visit schools until the spring semester, when law schools have “admitted student days.”

 Several issues may arise during the application process, ranging from questions about trends in grades to minor legal indiscretions.
 Never assume that you should gloss over any incidents in your past.
 Remember that the Bar Examiners will receive a copy of your law school application from the law school when you enroll.
 They are checking for honesty and consistency.
 Failure to disclose scholastic probation or a minor criminal violation on your application could result in your being denied admission to the bar in three years!
 All infractions of the law must be reported, even if they were expunged or if you received deferred adjudication.